mahmoudshaddad/Master-/README.md

-THE FULLL pROJECT OF FINE TUNING LLAMA2 7B USING QloRA
+a Full Project OF FINE TUNING LLAMA2 7B USING QloRA

 the project with part my master thesis in fine tuning LLM for DIN in construction in German